ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 1. Decide if running sequentially or in parallel.
 1. Specify what to do with each input element. ("map" input element to output element)
-1. Specify how to add each output element to the final result. ("reduce")
+1. Specify how to have each output element contribute to the final result. ("reduce")

 An example could be: "given a list, square each element and return their sum".